What Pricing People Want (That Most Leaders Miss)

 They don't want to spend time re-explaining their function to peers who think pricing is just finance.
 Or walking back decisions that got overruled by someone who didn't look at the data.
 Or fighting to justify tools and processes that should have been built into the business years ago.

-What keeps pricing talent engaged is recognition — not praise, but understanding.
+What keeps pricing talent engaged is recognition.
+Not praise but understanding.
 A leadership team that gets what the function does.
-And a business that treats pricing not as a bottleneck, but as a value lever.
+And a business that treats Pricing not as a bottleneck, but as a value lever.

+Compensation matters.
+But if you ask why pricing talent stays or leaves, it usually has more to do with clarity, respect, and impact.
 The people who do this work well want to influence how value is captured.
-If all they’re allowed to do is run reports and clear approvals, they’ll find a better use of their time — somewhere else.
+If all they're allowed to do is run reports and process exceptions, they'll find a better use of their time.
+Often somewhere else.

-If you want to keep them, make pricing a role worth staying in.
+If you want to keep them, make Pricing a role worth staying in.
 Not just a box on the org chart.

 Recommended For You